By Cynthia Blair

 The spectacular view to the north includes Moorea’s two bays, Cook’s Bay and Opunohu Bay.
 In between towers Mont Rotui, a rugged mountain nearly 2,700 feet high.
 The breathtaking view makes Belvedere Point a highlight of every 4x4 excursion, as well as a popular spot with hikers robust enough to make the long, arduous uphill climb.

 The tropical climate of French Polynesia makes its islands ideal for growing fruits and vegetables, especially pineapples.
 Pineapple fields sprawl across the fertile Opunohu Valley, and this sweet variety is widely available in shops and at roadside stands.

 Another natural wonder of Moorea are the dolphins who frolic in its waters.
-The Intercontinental Resort and Spa Moorea is the home of the Moorea Dolphin Center, where visitors can swim and interact with dolphins.
+At the Moorea Dolphin Center visitors can swim and interact with the playful aquatic mammals.